TheOdinProject/curriculum/dir/web_development_basics/how_does_the_web_work.md

 3. Harvard's David Malan explains internet basics starting at 52:15 in [this lecture](http://cs50.tv/2012/fall/lectures/7/week7m-720p.mp4) from his popular Intro to Computer Programming course.
 Note the "developer tools" section of the browser that he talks about around minute 58... you'll use that a lot.
 We'll get heavily into HTML later in the curriculum.
 4. He dives further into HTTP in a [short 3-minute video (video)](http://cs50.tv/2012/fall/shorts/http/http-720p.mp4).
 5. Check out [a bit more on developer tools](http://www.dontfeartheinternet.com/the-basics/dont-fear-the-browser) from Don't Fear the Internet, since getting familiar with your browser's tools will help you out quite a bit as you start poking around the web pages you or others have made.
+6. Why are we spending so much time looking at developer tools for the browser?
+Because they are your gateway to seeing the inner workings of websites and will help you figure out what's wrong with your own.
+You can also use them to scrape data from other people's websites, which you will learn about by reading Dan Nguyen's [Intro to Web Scraping](http://ruby.bastardsbook.com/chapters/web-scraping/) and then the following chapter on [Meeting your Web Inspector](http://ruby.bastardsbook.com/chapters/web-inspecting-html/).
+Take a few minutes to go mucking around on your favorite websites and seeing how they're organized.
 6. (Optional) If you want to learn a bit more about the amazingly useful developer tools for your browser, check out [this 10-minute video](http://www.youtube.com/watch?v=z1TkfcC53G0) that goes over them in some detail.
 A bit of knowledge here can save you a lot of time debugging later!
 7. (Optional) For a more detailed (though a bit dated) text explanation of http, [check out this link](http://www.garshol.priv.no/download/text/http-tut.html).